 People management is also not immune to rapid changes.
 Therefore, there are some trends that professional human resource managers are adapting to.
 Below we summarize what is currently happening in this area.

-• Change in Organizational Forms
+- Change in Organizational Forms

 More and more companies are trying alternative forms of organization and are moving away from the rigid hierarchical structure.
 This also changes the role of the employees and the structure of the departments.
 Even the HR department is not immune to this.
-It is restructured itself and has an essential function in change management.
+It is restructured itself and has an essential function in change management. - Change in Working Models

 Working models are also undergoing change.
 Many activities can now be carried out flexibly in terms of time and location.
 Employees like to use this to better coordinate their private life and work.
 This flexibility brings complexity to the day-to-day work of human resource management.
-Virtual teams, freelancers, etc. are to be managed differently than permanent employees with a given to-do list.
+Virtual teams, freelancers, etc. are to be managed differently than permanent employees with a given to-do list. - Salary Transparency and Gender Pay Gap

 “You don’t talk about money.”
 What used to be an iron taboo is now being laid on the table, in the truest sense of the word.
 Salary expectations are dealt with more openly and there is also more transparency among the employees in this regard.
-In terms of gender pay gaps in particular, action is needed in companies’ salary policies.
+In terms of gender pay gaps in particular, action is needed in companies’ salary policies. - Further Training against the Background of Digitization

 Digitization brings incredible benefits.
 Although there is a need for further training as a result of technological development, this can also be covered in an efficient and exciting way by digitized learning methods.
-Simulators with VR, digital knowledge platforms, etc. take learning to a new level.
+Simulators with VR, digital knowledge platforms, etc. take learning to a new level. - Data Use and Privacy

 HR analytics, employee databases and the like are valuable tools to make HRM work easier.
 However, the collection of data also entails the obligation to protect data.
-A learning process as well as rethinking and caution are required here.
+A learning process as well as rethinking and caution are required here. - Employee Participation, Self-Organization and Self-Determination

 Gone are the days when employees completed tasks unquestioningly and went about their routine work relatively uninvolved.
 The requirements change in such a way that the individual employees are given a high degree of personal responsibility, initiative and freedom of action.
-Human Resource Management is there to provide support during this change process and later on.
+Human Resource Management is there to provide support during this change process and later on. - Recruiting: Active Sourcing, Employer Branding, Google for Jobs

 In the war for talent, recruiting strategies are changing.
 HR professionals court potential employees and customers and try to gain their expertise for the company.
 Active sourcing and employer branding are keywords that will become standard in recruiting in the future.
 Platforms such as Google for Jobs, which was recently launched in Germany, will certainly not disappear from the scene anytime soon.